-Sometimes maths lesson can seem especially difficult in the transition to GCSE, which is also referred to as Key Stage 4.
+Sometimes maths lessons can seem especially difficult in the transition to GCSE, which is also referred to as Key Stage 4.
 This is where pupils are expected to have quite a high level of mathematical confidence and fluency, and the ability to notice patterns and apply maths concepts across various situations.

-This can be really tough for some students, especially is you feel as though you aren’t catching up in time to move on to the next level of education.
-But fear not – there are many ways to start boosting your confidence and filling in the blanks of your maths knowledge.
+This can be really tough for some students, especially if you feel as though you aren't catching up in time to move on to the next level of education.
+But fear not - there are many ways to start boosting your confidence and filling in the blanks of your maths knowledge.

 As we’ve seen, there are lots of options of websites that can provide help and study aid if you’re falling behind.
 The trick is to try and make maths as fun as possible!
 Check out those websites along with any others that look exciting and see how you get on.

 You could also look at some websites that offer maths games too.
 These will help you tackle challenges you’re facing in harder topics, but will make the concepts easier to grasp and put into practical use.

 Moreover, as with most subjects and courses, the best revision resources can often be found on the trusty exam boards’ websites, so it's something worth considering!
 Take AQA, for instance, which has a dedicated page for assessment resources (albeit aimed at the next stage of your education - GCSE upwards).